junxit/us-congress-bills-111/metadata.md

 - 2009-03-12 — The Speaker designated the Honorable Ed Pastor to act as Chairman of the Committee.
 - 2009-03-12 — The previous question was ordered pursuant to the rule. (consideration: CR H3375)
 - 2009-03-12 — UNFINISHED BUSINESS - The Chair announced that the unfinished business was the question of adoption of amendments which had been debate earlier and on which further proceedings had been postponed.
+- 2009-03-16 — Received in the Senate and Read twice and referred to the Committee on Environment and Public Works.